• Skip to primary navigation

 Can you eat gluten-free at Qdoba?

 Qdoba is actually now one of my go-to places to eat out gluten-free.
-At first, I was very skeptical of the possibility of being able to eat there but with the correct information, eating gluten-free Mexican food at Qdoba is relatively easy.
+At first, I was very skeptical of the possibility of being able to eat there, but with the correct information, eating gluten-free Mexican food at Qdoba is relatively easy.

-What kind of resturant is Qdoba?
+What kind of restaurant is Qdoba?

 It is important to note that Qdoba is a make-your-own food type of restaurant.
 You go down the line and tell them exactly what you want and how you want it.
 This is important because ingredients are out and near each other.